Shea-Fyffe/transforming-personality-scales/vignettes/create-fixed-sentence-embeddings.md

 #### Opening this notebook in Google Colab

-This guide has been written for use *Google Colab*.
+This guide has been written for use Google Colab.
 We *strongly* recommend using the Colab tutorial.
 However, those that wish to run the code locally must install the python modules in the **Libraries** section below.
 Please see how to install python modules
 [here](https://docs.python.org/3/installing/index.html).